paulwizviz/learn-ethereum/docs/network.md

 Please refer to the [official docs](https://geth.ethereum.org/docs/fundamentals/private-network) describing the steps to create a private network.

 In the context of this project, we'll demonstrate a private setup using [Docker Compose](../deployments/private/docker-compose.yaml).
+The steps for this context are:

+1. Login to a network admin node via `./scripts/private.sh admin`
+1. Create nodes data folders.

 ## Additional references